fastrgv/hbox/README.md

 ### The 5th heuristic

-The 5th priority measure is described as follows:
+The 5th priority measure is defined as follows:

 	* Nfar = 60(bmx0-bmx)/bmx0

-(60 is the maximum numerical value allowed for priority measures 1 thru 5)

-where bmx is the sum of the squares of the box distances to their hungarian-matching goal.
+(60 is the maximum numerical value allowed for priority measures 1 thru 5) where bmx is the sum of the squares of the box distances to their hungarian-matching goal.

-The desired behavior, in the forward game, is to clear out the boxes closest to their targets first, so subsequent moves have fewer obstacles.
+The intent is to clear out the boxes closest to their targets first, so subsequent moves have fewer obstacles.

-Thus, in the reverse game, we want to motivate placing the boxes furthest from their goal **before** we address the boxes relatively close to their goal.
-Yes, there are already heuristics that drive boxes toward their goals, but they are linear in their effect.
-The intent here is to create a nonlinear effect that would prioritize the more distant traversals.
-My motivating example was problem #4 from the classic set of 90.
+There are already heuristics that drive boxes toward their goals, but they are linear in their effect.
+The intent here is to create a nonlinear effect that would prioritize the shorter traversals.

+I was looking at #4 of 90 when this heuristic occurred to me, yet testing shows that #11 of 90 cannot be solved without its effect early on [prior to halfway].